testingrequired/restfile/README.md

 $ restfile -f example.restfile.yml -e prod execute geo --test
 ```

+The test will check the response message to the test message and report differences.
+It will only check headers defined in the test request.
+Future versions will do the same for the presence of the body.

 #### Environment Variables

 CLI arguments can be passed using environment variables with this naming syntax: `RESTFILE_ARG_NAME`